Head to Head Survey: Ube Industries (UBEOY) and Its Rivals

 |Ube Industries Competitors

-51.7% of shares of all “Holding & other investment offices” companies are held by institutional investors.
-22.2% of shares of all “Holding & other investment offices” companies are held by insiders.
-Strong institutional ownership is an indication that endowments, hedge funds and large money managers believe a company is poised for long-term growth.
+51.7% of shares of all “Holding & other investment offices” companies are owned by institutional investors.
+20.0% of shares of all “Holding & other investment offices” companies are owned by company insiders.
+Strong institutional ownership is an indication that large money managers, endowments and hedge funds believe a company is poised for long-term growth.

 Analyst Recommendations

-This is a breakdown of recent recommendations and price targets for Ube Industries and its competitors, as reported by MarketBeat.com.
+This is a summary of recent recommendations and price targets for Ube Industries and its rivals, as provided by MarketBeat.com.

 |Sell Ratings